facebook/ThreatExchange/python-threatexchange/threatexchange/extensions/README.md

 # Oh no I broke everything and am filled with sadness and regret!
 $ rm ~/.threatexchange  # factory reset
 ```

+There is also a helper for testing new implementations of SignalType in `/threatexchange/signal_type/tests/signal_type_test_helper.py`.
+We strongly recommend you use this test to prove your SignalType implementation works as expected.